microsoft/WhatTheHack/062-EntraIDB2B/Coach/Solution-01.md

 ## Notes & Guidance

-Register the app in the newly created tenant by navigating App Registration.
+Register the app in the newly created tenant by navigating to App Registration.

-Select Accounts in this organizational directory only( Single Tenant)
+Select Accounts in this organizational directory only (Single Tenant)

 Enter https://authr.biz/ as the Redirect URIs.